Tjstretchalot/turtles2/README.md

 ```

 Be aware that this method is limited to 60 files per hour which is not very
 many.
 You may need to copy files over ftp / locally / download the zip.
+At
+the very least, using this method, you should use a disk and copy files from
+that disk around to all your turtles.